 We appreciate your interest and look forward to the prospect of working with you.

 New England adoptions are handled differently than those in the Mid-South in that there’s no personal interaction between adopter and dog before the adoption.
 Many applicants approach this type of adoption with hesitation.
 We’re often asked, “Are pictures and phone conversations alone enough for me to commit to this dog?”
 Blind adoptions aren’t for everyone, but rest assured, our organization has over a decade of experience successfully adopting Goldens to the Northeast.
-MAGRR uses a licensed pet transport, Alpha Dog, to send our dogs north.
+MAGRR uses a licensed pet transport, Hearts LLC, to send our dogs north.